 - There would be very significant difficulties for you and your partner if you lived together as a couple outside the UK that could not be overcome.

-Further, all applicants will also be assessed against suitability criteria, which considers the applicant’s character and any potential mandatory and/or discretionary reasons for refusal, such as criminal convictions.
-This is a substantial area; take legal advice prior to applying if you have any concerns about your circumstances.
+All applicants will also be assessed against suitability criteria, which considers the applicant’s character and any potential mandatory and/or discretionary reasons for refusal, such as criminal convictions.
+This is an area of uncertainty so it is recommended to take legal advice prior to applying if you have any concerns about your circumstances.